sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.11.4 Document Property - Tracking - Generator

-The Generator (`generator`) describes the engine technically creating the security advisory.
-Value type is object with 1 or 2 properties.
-The properties are `engine` and `date`.
+Document Generator (`generator`) of value type `object` with mandatory property Engine (`engine`) and optional property Date (`date`) s a container to hold all elements related to the generation of the document.
+These items will reference when the document was actually created, including the date it was generated and the entity that generated it..

         "generator": {
-          "type": "object",
-          "minProperties": 1,
+          // ...
           "properties": {
             "engine": {
-              "type": "string",
-              "minLength": 1
+              // ...
             },
             "date": {
-              "type": "string",
-              "format": "date-time"
+              // ...
             }
           }
         },

-Engine (`engine`) is of type string with 1 or more characters.
+Engine of document generation (`engine`) of value type `string` with 1 or more characters SHOULD represent the name of the engine that generated the CSAF document, and MAY additionally refer to its version.

+Examples:

+    TVCE
+    Red Hat rhsa-to-cvrf 2.1
+    CMPFA Core Converter CVRF->CSAF Version 0.6

-Date (`date`) is of type string with format `date-time`.
+Date of document generation (`date`) of value type `string` with format `date-time` SHOULD be the current date that the document was generated.
+Because documents are often generated internally by a document producer and exist for a nonzero amount of time before being released, this field MAY be different from the Initial Release Date and Current Release Date.

 ##### 3.2.1.11.5 Document Property - Tracking - Initial Release Date